Blood-borne disease: Occupational exposure

 Blood poses the greatest threat to health in a laboratory or clinical setting due to needlestick injuries (e.g., lack of proper needle disposal techniques and/or safety syringes).
+Needles are not the only issue, as direct splashes of blood also cause transmission.
 These risks are greatest among healthcare workers, including: nurses, surgeons, laboratory assistants, doctors, phlebotomists, and laboratory technicians.
 These roles often require the use of syringes for blood draws or to administer medications.

 The Occupational Safety and Health Administration (OSHA) prescribes 5 rules that are required for a healthcare facility to follow in order to reduce the risk of employee exposure to blood-borne pathogens.
 They are: